-Icon Label Description Note Calls attention to important or additional information.
+Icon Label Description Note Calls attention to additional information.
 0 Tip Provides helpful information, guidelines, or suggestions for performing tasks more effectively.
-A Caution Warns the user of adverse conditions and/or consequences (for example, disruptive operations, data loss, or a system crash).
-WARNING Warns the user of a hazardous situation which, if not avoided, could result in death or serious injury.
+0 Important Highlights information that is essential to the completion of a task. lack Caution Warns the user of adverse conditions and/or consequences (for example, disruptive operations, data loss, or a system crash). ^ CAUTION Warns the user of a hazardous situation that, if not avoided, could result in major or minor injury. ^ WARNING Warns the user of a hazardous situation which, if not avoided, could result in death or serious injury.